 What is it about cookies that makes everyone love them so much?
 (I'm assuming that since I love cookies, everyone else must, too.)
 Is it that there are so many delicious types of cookies, they never get boring?
 Or maybe that it's so easy to grab one out of the cookie jar or freezer, no scooping or cutting off of a piece required?

 I always like to have cookies on hand in my freezer, for when a sweets craving hits (which happens to me pretty much every day :) ).
 The only problem I've been having lately is that there are too many good recipes to choose from.
-I'm not sure if Pinterest makes this problem better or worse, as I feel like I'm always looking and re-looking over the cookies on my ...
+I'm not sure if Pinterest makes this problem better or worse, as I feel like I'm always looking and re-looking over the ...
 [Continue Reading]

 A donut pan is one of those kitchen gadgets that always looked like it would be fun to own, but was probably not something that I would buy for myself.
 So I was super excited when I won a donut pan that Tracey was giving away on her blog!
 It arrived in the mail on Friday and I made my first batch of donuts on Sunday morning.
 They were really easy to make, and while they aren't health food, they're not too bad, either, since they're baked and not fried.
 Thanks again, Tracey for the fun giveaway!